Anviking/anviking.github.io/_posts/2015-04-12-Not Studying.md

 title: Not Studying
 ---

 So, in stead of reading about astrobiology, I decided to play around with my electric violin and Logic.
-I stumbled over Mozart's Dies Irae on Youtube and considered it to be a appropriate challenge.
+I stumbled over Dies Irae on Youtube and considered it to be a appropriate challenge.

 I didn't learn it well enough to do it in one take, so it's split in 4 bar sections.
 And there is something about the audio and my finger-placement that isn't 100%, but at least the voices aren't completely out of synch, as they were when I was 12 and tried the same thing but with an acoustic violin.